Membership Manual

 Since 1973, the Park Slope Food Coop has been providing Brooklyn and beyond with high-quality food and products while serving as a community center and meeting place for its member-owners: people who believe in the value, rewards, and responsibility of collective labor, action, and ownership.
 We practice a once popular but now nearly unique model of cooperation in which all members of the Coop work together for the benefit of all.
 By putting the ownership and management into the hands of our working membership, the Coop has been able to make healthy, affordable food available to its members.

-The Coop carries a wide variety of products including local, organic and conventionally grown produce; pasture-raised and grass-fed meat; free-range, organic and kosher poultry; fair-trade chocolate and coffee; wild and sustainably farmed fresh and frozen fish; supplements and vitamins; imported and artisanal cheese; freshly baked bread, muffins, scones and croissants; beer; bulk grains and spices; CBD products; environmentally safe cleaning supplies; and much more.
-All of this, plus a large selection of standard supermarket items, makes the Coop a one-stop shopping destination.
+The Coop carries a wide variety of products, including local, organic and conventionally grown produce; pasture-raised and grass-fed meat; free-range, organic and kosher poultry; fair-trade chocolate and coffee; wild and sustainably farmed fresh and frozen fish; supplements and vitamins; imported and artisanal cheese; freshly baked bread, muffins, scones and croissants; beer; bulk grains and spices; CBD products; environmentally safe cleaning supplies; and much more.
+This, plus a large selection of standard supermarket items, makes the Coop a one-stop shopping destination.
 Sales are brisk at the PSFC and our inventory is replenished more than once every week, ensuring that the products we sell are as fresh as possible.

 SECTION I.